megadose/ignorant/README.md

 # Ignorant
+👋 Hi there!
+For any professional inquiries or collaborations, please reach out to me at: megadose@protonmail.com

+📧 Preferably, use your professional email for correspondence.
+Let's keep it short and sweet, and all in English!
 #### For BTC Donations : 1FHDM49QfZX6pJmhjLE5tB2K6CaTLMZpXZ
 ### ignorant does not alert the target phone number
 ignorant allows you to check if a phone number is used on different sites like snapchat, instagram.